Silvio Berlusconi: Berlusconism

 Berlusconismo ('Berlusconism') is a term used in Italian media and political analysts to describe the political positions of Berlusconi.
 The term arose in the 1980s, with a strongly positive meaning, as a synonym for entrepreneurial optimism.
 According to the definition given by the online vocabulary of the Italian Encyclopedia Institute, Berlusconismo has a wide range of meanings, all having their origins in the figure of Berlusconi, and the political movement inspired by him: the "thought movement", but also to "social phenomenon", and the phenomenon "of custom", which is bound to his entrepreneurial and political figure.
-The term is also used to refer to a certain laissez-faire vision supported by him, not in the economy and markets but in relation to politics.
+The term is also used to refer to a certain laissez-faire vision supported by him, not just in the economy and markets, but also in relation to politics.
 According to Berlusconi's political and entrepreneurial opponents, Berlusconismo is only a form of demagogy that is comparable to Italian fascism, in part because Berlusconi defended aspects of the regime of Benito Mussolini, although he criticised the Manifesto of Race, the Fascist Racial Laws, and the alliance with Nazi Germany.
 In 2013, he returned to calling Mussolini a good leader whose biggest mistake was signing up to the Holocaust in Italy and the extermination of the Jews.
 Contrastingly, his supporters compare Berlusconismo to French Gaullism and Argentinian Peronism.